wanderdust/notes-deep-learning/NN_BASICS.md

 Before I have explained how our model can take an input and give us a prediction.
 However we want to know how good our model is, is it giving us the right predictions, or is it complete rubish?

 One way to know if our model is good is to compare the prediction with the value we expected.
 For example, if we gave our model an image of a dog, we would expect that the prediction would be dog.
-For example, imagine our prediction after applying sigmoid looks like this.
+For example, imagine our prediction after applying softmax looks like this.
 * Probabities of being a Dog: 0.7
 * Probabities of being a Bunny: 0.2
 * Probabities of being a Cat: 0.1